maecha/maecha/README.md

 ## 🚀 About Me
 Hi there!
-I'm Seiya Maeda, a front-end engineer.
+I'm Seiya Maeda, a software engineer.

 Born in 1989, I grew up in the Tsugaru region of Aomori.
 After high school, I moved to the Kanto area but returned to Aomori in 2021, where I now work remotely.